1796 Draped Bust Cent - LIHERTY Error

 Description

 The 1796 Draped Bust Cent - LIHERTY Error is a cent produced at the Philadelphia Mint as part of the Draped Bust Cents 1796-1807 series.
-The U.S. Mint produced 363,375 examples.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a wreath enclosing ONE CENT and fraction 1/100.
-Designed by Robert Scot.
+The U.S. Mint produced 363,375 examples, making this the lowest mintage among 4 mint variants, representing only 25% of total production.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a wreath enclosing ONE CENT and fraction 1/100.
+First year of the Draped Bust design on the large cent.
+Both reverse types (LIHERTY and LIBERTY) exist, reflecting different die states and engraving errors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $43K.
 Struck in copper, weighing 10.89 grams, 28 mm in diameter, with a plain edge.
 Cataloged as PCGS #1413.
-The Draped Bust Cent continued the large cent series with a more refined portrait of Liberty.
-Large cents of this era circulated heavily and surviving examples in high grade are rare.
-The 1799 and 1804 are key dates.